jomardyan/xt1-Right-Click-Translate/PRIVACY_POLICY.md

 # Privacy Policy for Right-click Translate

-**Effective date:** 2025-01-01
+**Effective date:** December 2, 2025

-This Privacy Policy describes how the browser extension **Right-click Translate** (the "Extension") provided by **Hayk Jomardyan** ("we", "us", or "our") handles information when used in supported browsers, including Google Chrome and Microsoft Edge.
+This Privacy Policy describes how the browser extension **Right-click Translate** (the "Extension") provided by **jomardyan** ("we", "us", or "our") handles information when used in supported browsers, including Google Chrome and Microsoft Edge.

 By installing or using the Extension, you acknowledge that you have read and understood this Privacy Policy.